kasjmierleela/platosidea/README.md

 A generative computer music album

 This is my first all out Computer Music Experiment as part of the project The Process Party and I'm calling it Plato's Idea.
-Made entirely using all FOSS, SuperCollider, TidalCycles and Audacity, and I feel much greatful to the people who are working on all of these technologies.
+Made entirely using all FOSS, SuperCollider, TidalCycles and Audacity, and I feel much grateful to the people who are working on all of these technologies.
 Mine's a beautiful world because of them.

 So the album is basically an algorithm running in tandem on SuperCollider and TidalCycles.